braidn/Knowledge-Repo/RubyModules.md

 * To include in a class simply call: `include ModuleName` at the beginning of the class definition and BOOM, success
   * all of the module's methods automagically become available to the class that the module was included in
 * To include modules as singletons, or class level methods, instead of calling `include`, call `extend ModuleName`
+	* Modules can be extended to specific objects.
+This allows them to be object level classes on that one object
+		* This can be confusing but it is not used a whole lot
 * Mixin modules are clever namespaces to include constants

 [1]: /RubySelf